 Homeowners can add greenery like plants and flowers to their homes.
 Nature can excellently uplift and elevate a space and make it more attractive.

-For example, gorgeous and sturdy plants like fiddle leaf figs and bamboo are good options, and they do not even demand too much care.
+For example, gorgeous and sturdy plants like fiddle leaf figs and bamboo are good options and do not require too much care.
 Some plants like eucalyptus and lavender also bring a fresh scent to a space.
 Those with gardens can use them as resources for flowers and arrange them in beautiful vases.

 Retouching a home is about changing the appearance of how items look.
-For example, homeowners can remodel furniture using new fabrics or staining or repaint their walls with a fresher-looking color.
+For example, homeowners can remodel furniture using new fabrics or staining or repaint their walls with fresher colors.
 They can also give their floors and wooden doors fresh coats of varnish or lacquer for a new shine.